 Download "Guide - College Simplified" for free from the App Store, or Google Play.
 Learn more by watching this video.

 All new students are required to complete the Math Placement Exam before pre-registering for math courses and attending orientation.
-The exam will open on November 15 for new Spring 2019 students, and you will find a link directing you to instructions in your admission applicant portal.
+The exam will open on May 9 for new spring 2019 students, and you will find a link directing you to instructions in your admission applicant portal.
 The exam is accessed via the MySuffolk portal by clicking 'Blackboard' in the yellow menu bar across the top of the screen.
 If a separate window does not open or you get an error message, make sure you are allowing pop-up windows.
 Under 'My Courses' on the right, you will see the Math Placement Exam.
 When you click this link, read through the instructions that appear on the screen.
 When you're ready, follow the instructions to begin the timed 60-minute test.
 Instructions are also available online at the Math Placement page.
 You'll find instructions on the portal as of May 9 if you have submitted your enrollment deposit.
-Deadline: January 3.
+Deadline: May 30.

 Learn Your Online Academic & Financial Tools Before Orientation: Email, Blackboard, E-Bill & Registration

 During orientation, you'll learn how to use Suffolk's online academic and financial tools, including our email, Blackboard for academic courses, E-Bill, and course search/registration systems.
 Before coming to orientation, we strongly encourage you to review the PowerPoint and training videos that explain how to use these features.
 If any of this sounds confusing, don't worry!
 We will explain it all in more detail during orientation.

 If you submitted your $800 deposit, you'll receive an email with more information from the Department of Residence Life & Housing.
 If you have any additional questions regarding University-sponsored housing, please contact Residence Life & Housing.